Rickshaw: Other

-A wheelbarrow rickshaw under the Qing Dynasty.
+A wheelbarrow rickshaw during the Qing Dynasty.

 Traditional Chinese touring cycle rickshaw in Beijing.

 In China, the rickshaw was first seen in 1873 and was used for public transportation the following year.
 Within a year there were 10,000 rickshaws in operation.
 Around 1880 rickshaws appeared in India, first introduced in Simla by Reverend J. Fordyce.
 At the turn of the century they were introduced in Calcutta, India, and by 1914 were a conveyance for hire.
 The rickshaw was also introduced to Korea in the late 19th century.

 20th century

 After World War II, there was a major shift in the use of man-powered rickshaws:

 Hand-pulled rickshaws became an embarrassment to modernizing urban elites in the Third World, and were widely banned, in part because they were symbolic, not of modernity, but of a feudal world of openly marked class distinctions.
 Perhaps the seated rickshaw passenger is too close to the back of the laboring driver, who, besides, is metaphorically a draught animal harnessed between shafts.

 The cycle rickshaw was built in the 1880s and was first used with regularity starting in 1929 in Singapore.
 They were found in every south and east Asian country by 1950.
-By the late 1980s there were estimated 4 million cycle rickshaws in the world.
+By the late 1980s there were an estimated 4 million cycle rickshaws in the world.